TSM Backups and Restores

 Bare metal recovery is the art of recovering a machine from an empty hard drive or 'bare metal'.
 In a commercial environment it can take too much time to rebuild an operating system by hand, and this also requires skilled staff.
 Even if you have a record of all the information needed to build a server, including copies of all the applications that were loaded on it, it can still take days to complete a rebuild.

-There are ways of making this easier.
+Of course, many large site these days use VMware virtualisation, so they don't actually have many physical Windows servers, and so not much need for bare metal restores.
+It is quick and easy to create a new VM.
+However if you do have physical servers, then there are ways of making BMR easier.
 If a server is really business critical, it may be worth investing in a hot standby (that is, a spare server with all the software loaded on it and ready to go) to minimise the business impact of a failure.
 If it does not make economic sense to have a farm of spare servers sitting idle, then BMR tools exist to simplify a machine rebuild.

 CBMR can automate a basic system rebuild on Windows, Linux, AIX, Solaris and HP-UX servers.
+The backups can be encrypted for security, or compressed to save on storage space.
+You can use snapshots as a backup source, and Cristie BMR has its own scheduling facility.
 It consists of the following components:

 CMBR can be managed from a GUI or a CLI.
 The CLI means you can script recoveries to minimise manual intervention, and it is possible to schedule several recoveries in parallel.

 In a disaster situation you boot the server from the bootable DR service, then the hard disks will be partitioned and formatted.
 CBMR then restores the system drive and all the application data unless a recovery of the bare O/S is selected.
 The restored data can come from either a CD-ROM or from a TSM filespace.
 You then need to re-boot the server.
 This whole process can be automated with a script.
-Dissimilar Hardware is supported on Windows and Linux/
+Dissimilar Hardware is supported on Windows and Linux, and recovery can be made to virtual servers or to the Cloud.

 Install TBMR on the file server - this is a typical point and click process